Flexing (dance)

-FlexN, also spelled as Flexing, is a style of street dance from Brooklyn, New York that is characterized by rhythmic Brukup/Dancehall performed and incorporated element's like pauzN ,konnectN,GlidN,Getlow,Bonebreaking and hat tricks.Their performance for FlexN has storytelling showmanship,2015-18 FlexN @ Park armory stamped the culture to make FlexN Global.
+FlexN, also spelled as Flexing, is a style of street dance from Brooklyn, New York that is characterized by rhythmic Brukup/Dancehall, incorporating showmanship elements like pauzN, konnectN, GlidN, Getlow, Bonebreaking and hat tricks.

 Origins

 Before FlexN gained mainstream exposure, it started out at the home of a couple called Rocky and Sandra Cummings.
 In 1992, the couple created a talent show and a local cable TV show in New York City, called 'Flex N Brooklyn'.
 The dance roots are traced back to reggae, dancehall, and "...a chopped-up instrumental called the 'Volume' riddim".
 The producers of the new genre refer to it as FDM, Flex Dance Music.
 Unlike other street dance styles originating in the United States, FlexN did not come from hip-hop dance, funk music, or hip-hop culture.
 It evolved from a Jamaican style of street dance called bruk-up.
 In a 2009 interview with WireTap magazine, dancer Stefan "Mr. Wiggles" Clemente described bruk-up as a "reggae style of animation."